coreinfrastructure/best-practices-badge/doc/security.md

 and taking it down is unlikely to provide monetary gain.
-Thus, this site doesn't seem as likely a target for a long-term DDoS attack, and there is not much else we can do to counter DDoS by an attacker with significant resources.
+Thus, this site doesn't seem as likely a target for a long-term DDoS attack, and there is not much else we can do to counter DDoS by an attacker with significant resources without having significant resources ourselves.

 ### Memory-safe languages